AI Candidate Scoring Explained: How Match Scores Actually Work

 Why Explainability Is the Most Important Feature

 Black-box scoring gives you a single number with no breakdown.
 You see "82%" and have to guess what drove it.
-This creates two problems: recruiters either trust the score blindly (risky) or ignore it entirely (wasteful).
+This creates two problems: recruiters either trust the score blindly (risky — the AI might be wrong in ways you can't see) or ignore it entirely (wasteful — you paid for a feature you don't use).
 Either way, the scoring engine is not actually improving decisions.

 Explainable scoring breaks the overall score into visible factors.
 You see that a candidate scored: